matter-labs/zinc/zinc-book/src/README.md

-At the same time, most existing languages and frameworks for constructing R1CS circuits, while being useful in academic research and prototyping, do not provide a satisfying degree of expressiveness and brevity to write readable and easily maintainable programs.
+At the same time, most existing languages and frameworks for constructing R1CS circuits, while being useful in academic research and prototyping, do not provide a satisfying degree of expressiveness and brevity to write readable and easily maintainable applications.
 A notable exception is **xJsnark**, but being based on Java it lacks a lot of safety features of modern functional languages.

 Further, existing frameworks completely lack functionality specific for